nerves-hub/documentation/nerves-hub/custom-deployment/create-tfvars.md

 # Create a tfvars file

 Before you can deploy the architecture with Terraform you will need to set the variables that Terraform will use to generate the AWS services.
-First, You will need to clone and change directory to the the NervesHub Terraform repo.
+First, You will need to clone and change directory to the the [NervesHub Terraform repo](https://github.com/nerves-hub/terraform).
 From there you can copy the example tfvars file:

 ```bash
  cp terraform.tfvars.example terraform.tfvars
 ```

 If you haven't done so yet, you will need to configure your AWS credentials so that the AWS CLI tool can access AWS.
-Please the note the associated profile name.
+Please note the associated profile name.
 Finally, fill out the variables in the newly created `terraform.tfvars` with the data that will best support your instance of NervesHub.
 Below is a brief description of required or important variables and suggested values:

 - `aws_region` = the region to which you want the app deployed e.g. `us-east-1`
 - `aws_profile` = the profile from your AWS credentials file that will grant Terraform access to AWS